Learning in Conjectural Stackelberg Games: Game Analysis

 \subsection{Reaching a Stackelberg Equilibrium}

-The previous result linked a Stackelberg Equilibrium with a Conjectural Stackelberg Equilibrium, now instead we derive connections between a Stackelberg Equilibrium and a \textit{Consistent} Conjectural Stackelberg Equilibrium.
+The previous result linked a Stackelberg equilibrium with a conjectural variations Stackelberg equilibrium.
+Now, we aim to define connections between Stackelberg equilibrium and consistent conjectural variations Stackelberg equilibrium.
 Using the differential equilibrium definition from Section \ref{sec:conj_stack}, we write explicitly the full gradient of leader $i$ considering either a SE or a CCSE.
-First, in $x^s = (x^*,y^*)$, we get:
+First, in $x^s = (x^*,y^*)$, we get